gipritchard/Space-Debris/Space Debris.md

 - If all Satellite cards are on the operational side, you win!

 <img src="https://raw.githubusercontent.com/gipritchard/Space-Debris/refs/heads/main/assets/screenshots/TX_Rulebook_Action_DeliverExample.png"  />
-*Example: Satellite B needs 2 more fuel and 1 more electronics to be operational.
+<i>Example: Satellite B needs 2 more fuel and 1 more electronics to be operational.
 Caitlin has 1 fuel, and 2 junk (wild) resource cards in hand.
 She moves to Satellite B, then uses the deliver action.
 Satellite B now has all required resources!
 She flips the card to operational, fully heals the satellite, decreases threat by 1, then discards all resource cards next to the satellite.
-All players now has access to the Onboard Boosters satellite action.*
+All players now has access to the Onboard Boosters satellite action.</i>

 ### Repair
 At any Satellite space, you may...